 At an enigmatic location on the moors, and one of the only inland tourist destinations in Cornwall, Bodmin is the perfect place to stay if you are into hiking, or dark tourism attractions!

-Bodmin town is small and slightly nondescript, but it does have the excellent Bodmin Jail on its outskirts, as well as the Bodmin Keep which houses the Cornish military museum.
+Bodmin town is small and slightly nondescript, but there are a few things to do here.
+It does have the excellent Bodmin Jail on its outskirts, as well as the Bodmin Keep which houses the Cornish military museum.
 You could spend a day seeing the sights of Bodmin, including doing a tour of the jail.

 A short drive from Bodmin is Jamaica Inn, a famous hotel that used to operate as a smuggler’s rest.
 Daphne Du Maurier once stayed here – and wrote her book, Jamaica Inn, after it!